nitin-dhevar/86-no-more-frontend/README.md

 - Added metric data in inventory
 - Added email alerts
 - User feedback page implemented, where in user can give star rating to the products in menu
+- Implemented awareness tab to educate about food wastage
 - For code quality
 Added prettier in codebase, for automatic code formatting Added test cases to increase code coverage.